btarg/BlazeBot/README.md

 # Creating an extension (cog)
 Inside the `misc` folder, you will find templates for commands and cogs.

-Replace `categorynamegoeshere` with the category name, for example `RNG`.
-It's also good practice to make the extension's filename the same as this.
+Replace `test` with the category name, for example `Crazi`.
+It's also good practice to make the extension's filename the same as this, to avoid confusion.

 # Loading/Unloading an extension (cog)